Ready for lift off! Pepe ready to prove Arsenal right for passing on Zaha | Goal.com

 He may have already scored from the penalty spot against Aston Villa, but that spot-kick did not feel anywhere near enough to release the pressure that had been building on the winger.

-For €83 million (£72m/$92m), far more was expected and on Thursday night Pepe showed why Arsenal has smashed their transfer record to bring him in from Lille with two wonderful free-kicks to snatch victory from the jaws of defeat against Vitoria in the Europa League.
+For €83 million (£72m/$92m), far more was expected and, on Thursday night, Pepe showed why Arsenal had smashed their transfer record to bring him in from Lille with two wonderful free-kicks to snatch victory from the jaws of defeat against Vitoria in the Europa League.

 It was a huge night for Pepe.
 He was the saviour, the match winner.
 He single-handedly earned Arsenal three points when it appeared they were going to end the night with nothing to show for a sloppy effort.